- Business and strategy

 Fair value hedge

-Changes in the fair value of derivatives that are designated and qualify as fair value hedges are recorded in the Income Statement as financial costs, together with any changes in the fair value of the hedged asset or liability that are attributable to the hedged risk.
+Changes in the fair value of derivatives that are designated and qualify as fair value hedges are recorded in the Income Statement as financial costs or income, together with any changes in the fair value of the hedged asset or liability that are attributable to the hedged risk.
 The fair value of financial instruments that are not traded in an active market (for example, over-the-counter derivatives) is determined by using valuation techniques.
-The Company uses its judgment to select a variety of methods and makes assumptions that are mainly based on market conditions existing at each statement of financial position date.
+The Group uses its judgment to select a variety of methods and makes assumptions that are mainly based on market conditions existing at each statement of financial position date.
 Certain derivative instruments do not qualify for hedge accounting.
-Changes in the fair value of any derivative instruments that do not qualify for hedge accounting are recognized immediately in the Income Statement as financial costs.
+Changes in the fair value of any derivative instruments that do not qualify for hedge accounting are recognized immediately in the Income Statement as financial income and costs.

 On the date a derivative contract is entered into, the Group designates interest rate swaps or foreign currency swaps and options (hedge instruments) as a hedge of the exposure to the fluctuations in the variable interest rates on borrowings or foreign currency rates on transactions (hedged items).

 When it is determined that a derivative is not highly effective as a hedge or that it has ceased to be a highly effective hedge, the Group discontinues hedge accounting prospectively.
 Any ineffectiveness is recognized in the Income Statement.